AlessioTonioni/tf-objdetector/README.md

         -v
     ```

-    + GRAPH: path to the inference graph produced at step 6
+    + GRAPH: path to the frozen inference graph produced at step 6
     + LABEL_MAP: path to labelmap.pbtxt
     + TARGET: path to an image to test or to a .txt file with the list of image to test (one per row)